-The HTA developed its licensing standards with input from its stakeholders, in order to ensure the safe and ethical use of human tissue and the dignified and respectful treatment of the deceased.
+The HTA developed its licensing standards with input from its stakeholders, in order to ensure the safe and ethical use of human tissue.
 The HTA expects licensed establishments to meet these standards.

 This is an exception-based report: only those standards that have been assessed as not met are included.
 Where the HTA determines that a licensing standard is not met, the level of the shortfall will be classified as 'Critical', 'Major' or 'Minor' (see Appendix 3: Classification of the level of shortfall).